vszakats/hb/README.md

 You should see `Hello, world!` on screen.

-> When building for Borland C++ make sure that GNU Make
-> is executed when typing `make`, Borland Make has the same name.

 ## on MS-DOS hosts (possible cross-build targets: Windows, OS/2, Linux)

 Make sure to have your C compiler of choice installed in `PATH`.